 The story starts in 1704, when a combined Anglo-Dutch fleet captured Gibraltar from Spain during the War of Spanish Succession.
 After years of failed attempts to retake the Rock, Spain signed the Treaty of Utrecht in 1713, formally ceding Gibraltar to Great Britain "in perpetuity."

 The town's entire identity, from its street grid to its economy, grew outward from that original military line.
-Even today, if you look at a map, the border with Gibraltar cuts unnaturally straight across the top of the isthmus — that is the original linea.
+Even today, if you look at a map, the border with Gibraltar cuts unnaturally straight across the top of the isthmus.
+That is the original línea.

 The Border Through the Centuries